Luphen1/Alzheimers-Portfolio-Project/README.md

 - Pandas for data manipulation and analysis
 - Matplotlib and Seaborn for data visualization
 - NumPy for numerical computations

+- [Data Cleaning/Data Cleaning](#Data_Cleaning/Data_Cleaning)

 Data preprocessing steps:
 - Data cleaning and preprocessing
-- Creation of a new column "age_group" to categorize ages in the dataset
+- Creation of a new column "Age_Group" to  categorize ages in the dataset

-- [Data Cleaning/Data Cleaning](#Data_Cleaning/Data_Cleaning)

 - [Explanatory Data Analysis](#Explanatory_Data_Analysis)